 Lean meat, fish and eggs will do the trick, provided they’re cooked thoroughly - although, as you’ll see later, not all fish are acceptable.

-We know that calcium helps build strong teeth and bones, so make sure you get plenty while your baby is growing, particularly during your final trimester.
-Pasteurised milk and yoghurt are two good sources of calcium.
+We know that calcium helps build strong teeth and bones.
+Dairy is your best source, particularly during your final trimester.

-Animals such as rabbit and pheasant might have been shot with lead, which could prove poisonous to an unborn baby.
+You should also avoid game, such as rabbit and pheasant.
+This might have been shot with lead, which could prove poisonous to an unborn baby.

 While we’re talking liver, you also need to steer clear of pâté while you’re pregnant, as it can contain very harmful bacteria such as listeria.